medbar/cryfish/readme.md

 We're providing a basic example for inference with predefined path for audio in `cryfish/inference.py`

-You need to pass path for predownloaded `wavlm-large`, `Qwen2.5-7b-instruct` and `cryfish.safetensors` with model weights. \\
+You need to pass path for predownloaded `wavlm-large`, `Qwen2.5-7b-instruct` and `cryfish.safetensors` with [model weights](https://https://huggingface.co/theio/CryFish). \

 ```bash
 python -m cryfish.inference "path/to/wavlm-large" "path/to/Qwen2.5-7B-Instruct" --ckpt "/path/to/cryfish.safetensors"

 ```
 Safetensors file contains LoRA for LLM, connector weights, and finetuned weights for wavlm.
-We're not providing separate lora adapter due to it containing `lm_head`, which makes exported adapter be way bigger than checkpoint.
+We're not made a separate LoRA adapter due to LoRA having `lm_head` module, that breaks exporting an the adapter ends up way bigger than the checkpoint with all weights.

 ### Training
 Basic example of running training can be found in `cryfish/train.py`\\